AshleyRoll/template_music_programming/README.md

 ## Instruments

-Currently there is only a Sin wave oscillator and this is wrapped into `tmp::instruments::sin_synth`.
+Currently, there is only a sine wave oscillator and this is wrapped into `tmp::instruments::sin_synth`.

 It is possible to combine oscillators and synths with a `tmp::mixer`